 Dr Gillian Park

-Dr Park attended the University of Western Ontario where she completed her Bachelor of Science before graduating with distinction from the Ontario Veterinary College in 2011.
+Dr Park (currently on maternity leave) attended the University of Western Ontario where she completed her Bachelor of Science before graduating with distinction from the Ontario Veterinary College in 2011.
 Upon graduation, she began practicing at a clinic in Toronto where she had the pleasure of working with a variety of exotic animals.
 She believes all species deserve high quality care.

 In 2013 she switched focus and started at a small animal clinic in Mississauga where she gained valuable experience.
 She is very excited to join the amazing Black Creek team in March 2019.
 Aspiring to be a veterinarian since childhood, Dr. Park enjoys all aspects of her profession; however, forming lasting bonds with people and their pets has always been a highlight of the job.
 She believes that through preventive medicine we can give our pets the best quality of life for as long as possible.

 Outside of veterinary medicine, Dr. Park loves going to classes at the gym, enjoying outdoor activities, and spending time with family and friends.
 She shares her home with her husband, her young son, their rabbit Bella and a playful Airdale named Harvey.

 It is with great pleasure that Black Creek Animal Hospital welcomes Dr. Deanna Glasgow back to our team.
 Dr. Deanna attended the Ontario Veterinary College and first began working at the clinic in 2013.
 She is excited to reconnect with our clients and their pets.
 Dr. Deanna's special interests include animal nutrition and companion animal behaviour.
 Dr. Deanna is committed to providing Fear-Free and Low Stress Handling for her furry clients and is certified in both areas.